sitewaerts/cordova-plugin-document-viewer/README.md

 String representing the mime type of the file.
 Currently only 'application/pdf' is supported.

 #### options ####
-Some optional features like search or bookmarks not implemented on every platform!
+Some optional features like search or bookmarks are not (yet) implemented on every platform!
 ```js
 options: {
 	title: STRING,